Click and Clack's As the Wrench Turns

-Click and Clack's As the Wrench Turns is an American adult animated sitcom animated by Atomic Cartoons that aired on PBS.
+Click and Clack's As the Wrench Turns is an American animated sitcom animated by Atomic Cartoons that aired on PBS.
 The series follows the adventures of the brothers Click and Clack from their auto repair shop, Car Talk Plaza.
 It stars Tom (Click) and Ray Magliozzi (Clack), also known as the Tappet Brothers, from National Public Radio's Car Talk.
 The show was the first primetime animated series for a general audience to be produced and aired by PBS.

 The series debuted on July 9, 2008, and additionally in various time slots depending on local station scheduling.
 The series aired its ten-episode season in two-episode blocks for five weeks.
 It ended on August 13, 2008 with 10 episodes.